NicoHerrig95/ESG-Financial-Performance/README.md

 * [Setup](#setup)

 ## General information
-This project should examine the relationship between the ESG compliance of corporations and its financial performance, both from an accounting perspective (represented by Return-on-Assets) and a capital market perspective (represented by the risk-adjusted return as described in Markowitz portfolio theory).
+This project examines the relationship between the ESG compliance of corporations and its financial performance, both from an accounting perspective (represented by Return-on-Assets) and a capital market perspective (represented by the risk-adjusted return as described in Markowitz portfolio theory).
 The used sample contains over 110 corporations from different areas of the world.
 How to access the used data is described in chatper "Setup".
 I chose a relatively short observation period of only one calendar year (2019) due to the insufficient availability of ESG data (which is described in detail within the dissertation).

 ## Methodology
 Financial data was extracted from financial reports and stock pricing history, using trustable online resources.
 For ESG compliance, I used the publicly available MSCI ESG ratings.
 I calculated risk-adjusted return (RRV) as the following: ![image](https://user-images.githubusercontent.com/98849197/152642169-a99f4e3e-8317-4715-b1cd-dca49bb8bf08.png)